US Expat Taxes: Guide to Filing in 2024

 For taxpayers who can claim the Child Tax Credit, using the Foreign Tax Credit rather than the FEIE will often yield better overall tax savings.

 Tax Treaties Help Prevent Double Taxation for US Expats

 Currently, the US has tax treaties with 69 countries.
 These treaties are designed to reduce double taxation by clarifying which country has the right to tax an expat.

-However, it’s worth noting that almost every US tax treaty contains a “saving clause” that reserves the right of each country to tax its own citizens—almost as if the treaty didn’t exist.
+However, it’s worth noting that almost every US tax treaty contains a “saving clause” that reserves each country the right to tax its own citizens—almost as if the treaty didn’t exist.
 For US expats, this often means that tax treaty benefits can’t be used to erase your US tax bill.

 With that said, many tax treaties still provide options to reduce taxes for expats.
-We recommend always consulting with a tax professional who can advise you on your options.
+We recommend always consulting with a tax professional/cpa who can advise you on your options.

 Renouncing Citizenship May NOT Help You Avoid US Taxes

 Some frustrated expats consider renouncing their citizenship to avoid the burden of filing US taxes.
 But before they can do so, they must prove that they have complied with their US tax requirements for at least five years prior to the date of renunciation.

 If you are considering this option, please note that depending on your income and net worth, you may be subject to an exit tax when you renounce.
 The exit tax is almost always applied only when your net worth is over $2 million.
 You also have to consider if you will have to continue filing US tax returns after expatriation, in which case you are typically taxed at a flat 30% tax rate on any income earned from the US.